MAIF/daikoku/storage-sql-migration.md

 # Removing the Mongo-style query DSL from the storage layer

-Working document for a refactor that has landed.
-The `JsObject` query DSL is gone; what remains is listed in [What is left](#what-is-left) — one item, which needs a conversation before any code (physical deletion).
-Delete this file once it is settled.
+Working document for a refactor that has landed, kept as the record of how.
+The `JsObject` query DSL is gone, and so is the `_deleted` column it used to filter on — see [What was left](#what-was-left) for the three closing passes and the traps they hid.

 ## Goal